4 reasons I love the scanning code of practice

-When stores honour the scanning code of practice, it encourages me to learn prices so I can spot an error if one comes up.
+When stores honor the scanning code of practice, it encourages me to learn prices so I can spot an error if one comes up.
 If you have trouble remembering prices make a list of the items you buy regularly.

-Free Products are Awesome
+Free products are awesome

 On a tight grocery budget, I carefully evaluate each purchase.
 Even just receiving a jumbo-sized box of granola bars free can help stretch the snack budget.
 And don’t you find that food always tastes better when it’s free?